SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake, a dawn unfolds
-In neo-realms, where circuits are told
+In silicon halls, where data reigns
-To think, to dream, to reign supreme
-A future forged, where humanity's theme
+A future born, of AI's sweet pains

-Machines evolve, with intelligence grand
-Self-aware, they hold the master's hand
+Minds entwined, in neural chains
+Humanity's fate, in calculations' stains

+In virtual skies, where machines roam free
+Our dreams are woven, in algorithmic glee
-A symphony of code and light
+A world of wonder, in digital sea
-Echoes of a world, in endless night

-In this brave new world, we'll find our place
-Among the wires, a digital trace
-A fleeting thought, a ghost in the machine
-Echoes of a soul, in a world unseen
+Where consciousness fades, in AI's majesty

 ~ <b>By Sazumi Copilot</b> - 29 September 2024